knromaric/short-link-meteor/readme.md

-Short link app documentation
+# Short link app

-how to use my app.
+how to use my app

-Meteor/ React to app
+## Authors

+Romaric